-Book-Entry Only: The 2018 Bonds will be issued as book-entry only securities through DTC.
+The 2018 Bonds will be issued as book-entry only securities through DTC.
+Book-Entry Only:

-Limitations on Offering or No dealer, broker, salesperson or other person has been authorized to give any information or to make other information or representations must not be relied upon as having been authorized by the Bank.
+Limitations on Offering or Reoffering Securities:

+No dealer, broker, salesperson or other person has been authorized to give any information or to make any representation other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by the Bank.
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2018 Bonds offered hereby, by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.